‘Bohemian Rhapsody’ Director Bryan Singer Accused Of Sexual Misconduct By Four Men

 — Digital Spy (@digitalspy) January 23, 2019

-In The Atlantic report, Brettler disputes several details of Valdovinos’ account, adding that the man has not produced any documentation that shows he worked as an extra on Art Pupil.
-Singer himself took to his Instagram in October to address an investigations by Esquire, in which he accused the reporters of being “irresponsible” for bringing this forth in “today’s climate.”
+In the Atlantic report, Brettler disputes several details of Valdovinos’ account, adding that the man has not produced any documentation that shows he worked as an extra on Apt Pupil.
+Singer himself took to his Instagram in October to address an investigation by Esquire in which he accused the reporters of being “irresponsible” for bringing this forth in “today’s climate.”

 “I have known for some time that Esquire magazine may publish a negative article about me.
 They have contacted my friends, colleagues and people I don’t even know.
 In today’s climate where people’s careers are being harmed by mere accusations, what [these reporters are] attempting to do is a reckless disregard for the truth, making assumptions that are fictional and irresponsible,” he wrote.